Running in the top gear

-The industry currently manufactures 25 mn vehicles, of which 3.5 mn are exported.
-India holds a strong position in the international heavy vehicles arena as it is the largest tractor manufacturer, second-largest bus manufacturer and third largest heavy trucks manufacturer in the world.
+The Automobile industry produced a total 22.93 Mn vehicles including Passenger Vehicles, Commercial Vehicles, Three Wheelers, Two Wheelers, and Quadricycles in April 2021 to March 2022.
+India holds a strong position in the international heavy vehicles arena as it is the largest tractor manufacturer, second-largest bus manufacturer, and third largest heavy trucks manufacturer in the world.

 For further details, please refer FDI Policy

 Explore Related Sub Sectors

 World's second largest tractor and bus manufacturer

 World’s third largest heavy truck manufacturer and fourth largest car manufacturer

 - Industry Scenario

 - POLICIES & SCHEMES

 The $222 Bn Automobile industry is expected to reach $300 Bn by 2026.